danishdyna/LLM/Ollama-Function.md

 # Ollama Function Calling
 ### OpenAI
-Defined by OpenAI - the Model responds with a JSON blob in a predefined schema.
+Defined by OpenAI - Model responds with a JSON blob in a predefined schema.
 ### Ollama
 In request post specify "format:json" and system role to output in JSON structure.
 ## Function Calling